jotadwright/babel/applications/semantic-frame-extractor/Log.md

 For grammar engineering and general evaluation purposes, the annotations are divided into a training set (`100-causation-frame-annotations.json`) and a test set (`50-causation-frame-annotations.json`).

+## Test set result for sentences with "cause"

+#### 2018-11-24
+Parsing the unknown test set sentences, containing "cause" as frame-evoking-element, results in 14 out of 20 correctly parsed sentences and 54 out of 60 correct slot fillers. 🎉

 ## Incremental evaluation results for sentences with "cause"

+#### 2018-11-24
+Making the passive transitive modular as well, catches one more correct slot filler.

+#### 2018-11-22
+The <span style="font-variant:small-caps;">perfect-infinitive-passive-cxn</span>, evoking the causation frame for "to have been caused", covers one more sentence.
+Making the grammar more modular by dividing the cxn for active transitive into one for the agent and one for the theme allows to parse two more slot fillers correctly.
+Adapting the <span style="font-variant:small-caps;">active-transitive-actor-theme-cxn-subject-parataxis</span> to requiring a coordinating conjunction prevents it from sometimes interfering with the parsing of sentences containing subordinating conjunctions, such as "as".
+These changes result in 100 out of 111 correct slot fillers and 26 out of 36 correctly parsed sentences.

 #### 2018-11-18
 Uncommenting the too lenient <span style="font-variant:small-caps;">meta-causation=cause-cxn</span> and introducing the <span style="font-variant:small-caps;">causative-to-cxn</span>, which covers structures such as "X causes Y to Z", results in two more correct slot fillers and 23 correct sentences.